nishanthjois/Advanced-Lane-Lines/README.md

 #### Issues I faced:
-1. Had issue in getting prespective transform.
+1. Had issue in getting perspective transform.
 2. Was not sure how to do sanity check.
 3. Had trouble understanding how plotting and ployfit works (my mentor helped me understand this with diagrams).
 4. There were lot of minute tweaks - which  I had to do to get this working.

 For all the issues I faced, mentor, forums and slack channels came to rescue, thanks!

+#### Future work:
+1. Make the code work on advanced challenge
+2. Make sure that lane lines don't wobble
+3. Do not hardcode src, dst points for perspective transform